Half Square Triangle Rag Quilt

 Marking 1/2" from the diagonal to create the half square triangle Hope Corner Farm

-Place the Color #1 square directly underneath the Color #2 square.
+Now place the Color #1 square directly underneath the Color #2 square.
 Match up all of the sides.
 Pin the blocks together to ensure that they do not move when sewing them together.

 NOTE: My Color #1 and Color #2 fabrics have a direction in their pattern.
 I had to make sure that the squares had the direction going in the same way for ALL of my HST blocks.

-Sew directly on top of EACH of the marked lines.
+Next sew directly on top of EACH of the marked lines.
 Remember to backstitch at the start and stop of each line (4 backstitches in total).
 This keeps the block from falling apart.

 Sewing the seams for the half square triangles Hope Corner Farm

-Sew BOTH lines, then place the 6″ x 24″ quilter’s ruler directly on the diagonal.
+Now sew BOTH lines, then place the 6″ x 24″ quilter’s ruler directly on the diagonal.

 Getting ready to cut the half square triangle in half

-Using a rotary cutter, cut the block in half down the diagonal.
+Next using a rotary cutter, cut the block in half down the diagonal.

 Making two half square triangles Hope Corner Farm

-The Half Square Triangle looks like this before trimming:
+Now the Half Square Triangle looks like this before trimming:

 Half Square Triangle before trimming Hope Corner Farm